jasonwolfg/zoom-meetings-sms/blueprint/index.md

 Zoom video session URLs are sent to customers via SMS from Genesys Cloud.
 This SMS capability can be enabled by integrating Genesys Cloud data actions.

-1. From Genesys Cloud, install the **Genesys Cloud Data Actions** integration.
+1. Install the **Genesys Cloud Data Actions** integration.
 For more information, see [About the data actions integrations](https://help.mypurecloud.com/?p=209478 "Opens the Data Actions overview article").

 ![Genesys Cloud Data Actions in Genesys Cloud integrations search](images/3AGenesysCloudDataActionInstall.png "Install Genesys Cloud data actions")